A Transfer Attack to Image Watermarks: Problem Formulation

 \myparatight{Attacker's goal} Suppose an attacker uses a GenAI service to produce a watermarked image $x_w$.
 The attacker's goal is to introduce a minimal perturbation $\delta$ to the watermarked image $x_w$, aiming to evade watermark-based detection while preserving image quality.
 Consequently, the attacker can engage in illicit activities using this image, such as boosting disinformation and propaganda campaigns as well as claiming ownership of the image.

-\myparatight{Attacker's knowledge} A GenAI service provider's watermark-based detector includes a target encoder, a target decoder, a ground-truth watermark $w$, and a detection threshold $\tau$.
-We assume that the attacker has \emph{no-box} access to the watermark-based detector.
-Specifically, the attacker does not have access to the target encoder, target decoder, ground-truth watermark $w$, and detection threshold $\tau$.
-Moreover, the attacker does not know the neural network architecture of the target encoder and decoder, the length of the ground-truth watermark $w$, nor the image dataset used to train the target encoder/decoder.
-Such threat model arises when the GenAI service sets its watermark-based detector private and restricts access of the detection API to trusted customers.
+\myparatight{Attacker's knowledge} A GenAI service provider's watermark-based detector includes a target encoder, decoder, ground-truth watermark $w$, and a detection threshold $\tau$.
+In a \emph{no-box} setting, the attacker has no access to any of these components, nor the architecture of the encoder/decoder, the length of $w$, or the dataset used for training.
+This threat model applies when the GenAI service keeps its detector private and limits API access to trusted customers.

 \myparatight{Attacker's capability} We assume an attacker can add a perturbation to an AI-generated, watermarked image.
 Furthermore, we assume that the attacker has sufficient computational resources to train multiple surrogate watermarking models, where each surrogate watermarking model includes a surrogate encoder and a surrogate decoder.